Yoga Classes at Janati

 Vinyasa Yoga, based on the traditions of Ashtanga Yoga, uses a combination of postures linked by the breath to purify the body while releasing tension, burning fat, toning muscle, & stilling the mind.
-Students will be taught how to use the breath to guide them through practice and to move within their healthy range of motion.
+Students will be taught how to use their breath to guide them through practice and to move safely within their own healthy range of motion.

 ~ Yin Yoga ~

 Yin emphasizes working the connective tissues and fascia of the body, as opposed to the muscles.
 In order to access the connective tissues, the sequencing involves long holds (from 1 to 10 minutes) in postures that work with gravity.
 There is little to no emphasis on breath work in this class.